xioperez01/spotify-clone/README.md

 * CSS

 ## Setup
-To run this project, closing our repository, install it locally using npm:
+To run this project, after cloning our repository, install it locally using npm:

 ```
 $ cd spotify-clone